Andreas-Bio/ACVPMBD/README.md

 processed by R and VSEARCH.
 The GBIF Application Programming Interface (API) is used for taxonomic checks.

-Specific keywords and R script will be highlighted in grey.

 <u>Dependencies & Requirements</u>

 ITSx \>= 1.1.3, https://microbiology.se/software/itsx/